Life in Modern Britain

 Mutual Respect: Respect lies at the heart of our mission statement.
 From our anti-bullying pledge to our Sports Leaders, valuing all in our community underpins who we are as a Catholic community, with fairness and justice being at the core of our curriculum.
 Acts of worship are planned and delivered by all members of the school community and reflect God’s call to “Love one another as I have loved you”, with the weekly Gospel being at the heart of each meeting.

 Tolerance of those with different faiths and beliefs: Through providing our students with the knowledge of the world they are integral to, and the capacity to develop positive relationships with all in our local, national and international community, we enable our students to see that all are made in God’s image.
-Diversity of culture and religion is encompassed in our RE and citizenship curriculum through the study of Islam and Judaism at key stage 3, along with a deeper exploration of Judaism in the GCSE course.
+Diversity of culture and religion is encompassed in our RE and citizenship curriculum through the study of Islam and Judaism at Key Stage 3, along with a deeper exploration of Judaism in the GCSE course.
 These follow the words of Pope Francis to “think and speak respectfully of other religions and their followers, and to avoid ridiculing or denigrating their convictions and practices.”
-The broader curriculum and charity work that is prevalent throughout the year encourages all to have an empathy with those from all parts of our world.
+The broader curriculum and charity work that is prevalent throughout the year encourages all to have empathy with those from all parts of our world.

 Safeguarding children and adults and providing early intervention to protect and divert people away from being drawn into extremist activity is a key aim of a British curriculum and BWH supports and actions this view.